arkalira/Rancher-k8s-Cluster/README.md

 ## Prerequisites

 - 3 nodes Debian 9.4 with full network visibility between them.
+- 1 FW or HAPROXY to make SSL Offloading with and interface in the same subnet as the 3 nodes.
 - Basic installation of: wget, curl, etc

 ```